 The Rapidstrike CS-18 blaster is a compact heavy blaster with excellent capacity and high rate of fire.
-Because of its relatively small size and light weight (it weighs significantly less than the Stampede ECS blaster, page 64), the Rapidstrike blaster can even be dual-wielded in a breathtaking display of N-Strike Elite dart power.
+Because of its relatively small size and light weight (it weighs significantly less than the Stampede ECS blaster, page 64), the Rapidstrike blaster can even be wielded as a pair in a breathtaking display of N-Strike Elite Dart power.